Skip to main content

 • An associated public reading library (Bibliothèque Publique d'Information) of 10,400m2, accommodating up to 2,200 readers

-• A museum documentation and research centre, the Kandinsky Library, open to researchers and covering a surface of 2,600m2
+• A Museum documentation and research centre, the Kandinsky Library, open to researchers and covering a surface of 2,600m2

 Structured through colour